NIF-au/data-tutorials/dm01-anonymisation-provenance.md

 A DICOM file is nearly always a single slice of a medical imaging dataset and a number with matching metadata (same series) are used to reconstruct a single 3D image.
 Each of the DICOM files will contain most of the the metadata for the entire study.

 There is a typical DICOM structure from a scanning session in the DICOM-examples folder on the desktop, it consists of multiple 3D and multi-slice acquisitions.
-First launch a Terminal window (black icon at the bottom) and then unzip the compressed BRAINIX.zip archive:
+First launch a Terminal window (black icon at the bottom) and then shift to the examples directory:

-    $ cd ~/Desktop/DICOM-examples/
+    $ cd ~/Desktop/dm01-examples
-    $ unzip BRAINIX.zip

 While viewers such as OSIRIX (OSX), Imagemagick, ImageJ and SanteDicomViewer (Windows) can view this data, we'll use the more powerfull DICOM tools in the dcmtk package to have a look at the headers.
+DICOM files typically use the extension .dcm or .IMA

 If you haven't installed the dcmtk package in neurodebian, you can do this as such: